janatalab/pyensemble/README.md

 > sudo chgrp apache pyensemble
 ```

+<a name="mod_wsgi"/></a>
-### Download and install mod_wsgi, the Apache module that enables the running of Python code as a server backend
+### Download and install mod_wsgi
+The pyensemble application is served via mod_wsgi. mod_wsgi is the Apache module that enables the running of Python code as a server backend.
-The pyensemble application is served via mod_wsgi.
 It is likely that you will need to install mod_wsgi and associated Apache libraries.

 Make sure you have the Apache 2.4 development libraries installed:
 ```